eugene-kamenev/wicket-groovy-DSL/README.md

 ## Examples

-Later I will provide examples more complex examples.
+Later I will provide more complex examples.
 But to understand the concept, I think it is enough

 ##Thanks